shinken-monitoring/mod-mongo-logs/README.md

 Shinken module for storing Shinken logs to mongodb from the Broker daemon

-No need for Livestatus !
+No need for Livestatus to store Shinken logs and hosts availability data.

+This module is a must-have for some Shinken Web UI features: host/service history, Shinken activity, hosts availability, ...

+**Please note that this module is still on tests ... and do not hesitate to report any issue!**